 This short video shows one how to tie the figure-eight follow-through.
-The climber in the video does a great job of dressing the knot.
+The climber in this video does a great job of dressing the knot.
 In other words she doesn't have any weird crosses and the knot looks very clean.
 What she does a poor job with is her "back-up" knot.
-If you use one, it should be a strangle knot, also commonly referred to as a single fisherman's knot or a barrel knot.
+If you use one, it should be a single fisherman's knot which is also known as a barrel knot.

 This second video shows the proper finish, but names it improperly.
-They call it a double fisherman's knot in this video, when it is actually a strangle knot.
+They call it a double fisherman's knot in this video, when it is actually a single Fisherman's Knot.

 The reality of the so-called "back-up knot" is that it is not necessary.
 If your knot is dressed and there is at least one fist worth of rope sticking out of the end of the knot, then all will be well.